Partial Knee Replacement

 Smaller Incisions/Hidden Sutures.
 First, the entire knee is examined using a video camera and an arthroscope.
 If the kneecap and one weight-bearing surface appears healthy, then a Partial Knee Replacement (resurfacing) is indicated.

-For a Partial Knee Replacement (resurfacing), a 3″-4″ incision is made, rather than the 6″-8″ incision required for total knee replacement.
+A 3″-4″ incision is made, rather than the 6″-8″ incision required for total knee replacement.
 For a more pleasing appearance after surgery, small, self-dissolving sutures, like those used by cosmetic surgeons, are hidden underneath the skin.
 No external sutures or skin clips are used.

 These are general guidelines and represent average experiences for people who are patients of The Florida Knee and Orthopedic Centers.
 Keep in mind that healing and recovery times will vary with each person.